jpikl/cfxnes/app/README.md

 ## Development

-Use `npm run dev` to start the application in development mode.
+Use `npm run dev` to build and start the whole application in development mode.

+Use `npm run dev:server` to build client in development mode.

-Running this command for the first time will generate `dev.config.js` configuration file that can be used to customize some development parameters.
+Running one of these command for the first time will generate `webpack.dev.js` configuration file that can be used to customize some webpack development parameters.

+Use `npm run dev:server` to build and start server in development mode.

 Use `npm run lint` to run linting.